juliajessica/doctor-search/README.md

 https://juliajessica.github.io/doctor-search/

-_This webpage application is designed where users may enter a medical issue (ie: “a sore throat”, "rash", etc.) into a form, submit it, and receive a list of doctors in Portland depending on where you are) who can treat their medical issue._
+_This webpage application is designed where users may enter a medical issue (ie: “a sore throat”, "rash", etc.) into a form, submit it, and receive a list of doctors in Portland who can treat their medical issue._

 _This project uses Asynchrony and APIs, and Promises learned from week two at Epicodus.
 All dependencies required are included in this project._